Zpeedbrew/Saiiber/README.md

 - Install devkitPPC (if you are on linux install wii-dev with dkp-pacman)
 - Install the dependenices in the dependencies.txt file
 - Compile it using make
-- Use the sd folder as the SD card in Dolphin or copy it to your Wii's SD Card
+- launch the .elf file dolphin

 # Developer Notes
 Uses clang-format with Google formatting.
 All pull requests must comply with these formatting requirements.